xuatz/breakout-shuffler/README.md

 * Repeat Minimization Algorithm
     * Implement an algorithm to minimize repeat groupings for attendees in subsequent shuffles.
     * Ensure fair distribution of repeats within groups to avoid any attendee being repeatedly grouped with the same people.

+Uncategorised ideas

+* clients should send periodic healthcheck back to server, so we know which clients are actually active
+* host should be able to click on user name, and remove them from the room (for cleanup)
+* participants can click on "nudge host" on their screen, and it will appear as a notification in the host (maybe in the top right hand corner)
+    * each time they press nudge, it should bring them to the top of the list, and add a counter to the number of times they nudged host
+    * host can then click on the user, and put them into xxx group easily
+    * host can also "freeze" user that is abusing the nudge, which will put them in a separate tab